SFP-team/berrycv-workflow/README.md

 # bcv-workflow
-This repository contains a plantcv workflow tool for performing automatic image-based phenotyping on blueberry samples
+This repository contains a plantcv workflow tool for performing automatic image-based phenotyping on blueberry samples.

 ## Overview
 The code takes images with QR code labels in the left third of the image and berry samples; segments the image to isolate the objects and labels them with sample metadata.
 These sample files are then used in constructing a job list for the various workflow analysis scripts used in data extraction.